Top 13 Websites for Truckers

 More and more, we live on our devices and turn to the internet for information.
 Whether from news sites or social media, you’re more likely getting that information digitally through a website rather than a newspaper.
-So we’ve created this list of the 13 best trucking websites for drivers, owner-operators, and agents.
+So we’ve created this list of the 13 best trucking websites for drivers, owner-operators, and freight agents.
 We’ve broken them into categories to help you navigate to the topics that will be most helpful for your business.
 Whether you’re looking for load jobs, the latest industry trends and regulations, or ideas on boosting profits, these trucking sites have the information you need.

 Best trucking website for finding loads: Truckstop.com

-This is not only a site with one of the best load boards out there, but it’s also the go-to place for services that can help make your trucking business as profitable as possible, like Rate Mate and Fuel Desk.
+This is not only a site with one of the best load boards out there, but it’s also the go-to place for services that can help make your trucking business as profitable as possible, like Rate Insights and Fuel Desk.
 If you want to keep deadhead miles to a minimum and make sure all of your time on the road is money-making time, this is one trucking website you will refer back to over and over.

 Best trucking website for industry news and trends: Transport Topics